 Are you a blogger that would like to get into vlogging?
 Creating videos on YouTube is a great way to boost your brand and following.
 You’ll want your videos to stand out, though, and what better way than to make a compelling introduction.
 In this post, I want to introduce you to an awesome app that makes video creation fun.
 Learn how to make an intro for YouTube with PocketVideo.

-- A great way to deliver your message to more people as some people dislike reading but will watch a video
+- A great way to deliver your message to more people – many people prefer watching videos over reading

 - More dynamic and interesting than text